Balkrishna-Bharti/Monitoring-System-for-TeleICU-Patients/README.md

 https://github.com/user-attachments/assets/240b9cf7-a9fd-4cf0-b4d7-24a4f3f351fd
 ### Motion Detection
 https://github.com/user-attachments/assets/3e40b55d-96e8-4ff4-b579-39f6e65af7ce
-NOTE:</br>
-Since the video was not stable therefore the movements can be seen from starting and beep after some time.
 ### Sound Detection
 https://github.com/user-attachments/assets/7ad0897f-17c7-4444-a0fd-47817f619a69
-NOTE:</br>
+### NOTE:
--The machine's sound output may vary.
+-Since the video was not stable therefore the movements can be seen from starting and beep after some time.</br> *The machine's sound output may vary.
 Therefore, if it does not function correctly with the input data provided by you, it may require further training to accommodate the specific input.</br>
-*We have exclusively utilized heart rate (HR) as our input sound dataset, as other parameters, such as SpO2, were not sufficiently clear.
++We have exclusively utilized heart rate (HR) as our input sound dataset, as other parameters, such as SpO2, were not sufficiently clear.